-Efodine Uses, Dosage, Side Effects, Food Interaction and all others data.
+Efodine Uses, Dosage, Side Effects and more

 Efodine is commonly used as an antiseptic for minor cuts and abrasions, preventing infections that may result from contaminated wounds.
 Additionally, iodine has been studied in the treatment of fibrocystic disease and breast cancer.